 Crowdfund your postgraduate degree

-You might also have come across adverts for private loans aimed at students from companies such as Future Finance.
-However, while these loans can appear tempting, we would strongly advise that they should be treated as a last resort, after trying the other lower-risk alternatives first – like the ones in this list.
+You might also have come across adverts from companies such as Future Finance, promoting private loans aimed at students.
+While these loans can appear tempting, we would strongly advise that they should be treated as a last resort, after trying the other lower-risk alternatives first – like the ones in this list.

 Looking to make a bit of extra money alongside your studies?
 Working as a private tutor could be ideal.